How Much Does the GMAT Cost?

 The price tag for rescheduling your GMAT gets steeper as your test date approaches.
 If you need to reschedule your exam, do so expeditiously.

-Watch Out for the $10 Phone Fee When Rescheduling
+Watch Out for the $10 Phone Fee when Rescheduling

 The same $10 fee you’ll incur for scheduling your GMAT by phone applies to rescheduling your GMAT.
 Thus, if you want to cut costs, reschedule your test online.